Sauce for Goose Recipe

-In this article, I present the sauce recipe for goose.
+In this article, I present the sauce for goose recipe.
 Here I show you both the classic goose sauce and some quick variations as orange sauce.

 Maybe the roast goose is already in your oven and now you need some ideas for the sauce?
 Then you’ve come to the right place.